forestgrape/coronavirus/2_biological/life-forms.md

 For many questions, organisms are considered as a whole and not the single cells.
 E.g. we usually are more interested in how fast an organism moves forward/runs and not how fast some single muscle cell contracts.

 ### Mechanism to Control Interactions
-Most life forms have have some mechanisms to keep their metabolism immune i.e. reducing interactions and thus making it more self contained and controllable.
-These mechanisms are called [immune system](../4_immunological/immune_system.md).
-A simple and effective way of doing so, is shielding the metabolism by (semipermeable) membranes.
+Most life forms have have some mechanisms to keep their metabolism balance and control their environment interactions.
+These mechanisms form the [balance and control system](../4_immunological/immune_system.md).
+One part of the balance system is the immune system.

+A simple and effective way to control environment interactions, is shielding the metabolism by (semipermeable) membranes.
 The membranes evolved vary in permeability, thickness and rigidity.

 ### Locations of Living